Redis cluster fault tolerance

 - Click Change configuration.

-- In the Fault tolerance block, in the Number of nodes field, enter the new number of replicas.
-If there are no free addresses in the subnet to which the cluster is connected, you cannot add a replica, as each new replica occupies a new address in the subnet.
+- In the Fault Tolerance block, in the Node count field, specify the new number of replicas.
+If there are no free addresses in the subnet to which the cluster is connected, a replica cannot be added, as each new replica occupies a new address in the subnet.

 - Click Save.